Top Financial Aid Questions to Ask

 6. What options are available if I don’t receive enough aid?

-Not receiving as much aid as you need can lead to many more financial aid questions.
+Not receiving as much aid as you need can lead to even more financial aid questions.
 Can you appeal the decision or pursue other opportunities like work-study to make up the difference?
 Sometimes additional documentation may be necessary to help get the aid you need.
 Learning about the process at the outset can help ease the stress if you are faced with this issue later.

 Learn More: How to Get More Financial Aid